 The size of the solar system depends on the business’ electricity needs, roof size, and investment amount.
 A professional installer will conduct a client consultation or site audit to help you determine the size of the solar system that best fits your needs and budget.

 Less sunlight can be compensated for by adding more panels.
 However, while weather is not a problem, anything that blocks sunlight such as dust, bird poop, shading from trees or other buildings, or fallen leaves will impact efficiency.

 Solar installers are able to work with most any roof to create a cost-saving solar energy system.
 Southwest facing roofs generate the most annual production.
 East and north will produce less energy.

 Generally, an attached system will add 3 pounds per sq. ft. of weight to the roof, a ballasted system will add 4 to 6 pounds.
 If the business was built after 1970, it should support these loads.
 However, if concerns arise, a structural engineer will review the property.

-When comparing solar contactor bids, Shadzi suggests looking at the price per watt.
+When comparing solar contractor bids, Shadzi suggests looking at the price per watt.
 However, she warns, consumers need to compare apples to apples.
-A 300 watt per panel system with 12 panels should cost less than a 340 watt system with the same number of panels.
+A 300-watt per panel system with 12 panels should cost less than a 340-watt system with the same number of panels.